 Birds LOVE vegetables so don't be afraid to give them some on a regular basis.
 These vegetables should be fresh and can include broccoli, cabbage, kernal corn or on the cob, peas, green beans, carrots, banana squash, cauliflower, and so on.

 All of my birds love raw carrots but will not eat cooked ones, so we give them a lot of fresh carrots.
 Leafy lettuce is good for your bird, but avoid iceberg since it is mostly water and contains no nutritional value.
-Tomatoes are okay but do
+Tomatoes are okay but do NOT give your bird tomato greens as they are poisonous.
+NEVER feed your bird avocado because it is highly toxic.

 Most fruits are a great treat for your bird.
 Try to remember that when giving your bird fruit, you must first remove any seeds.
 Many seeds are toxic, like the ones in apples which contain arsenic.
 So to be safe, do not give your bird any fruit seeds.
 Always wash your fruits and vegetables thoroughly before giving to your bird.